heyjobs/ruby-task/README.md

 - `external_reference`: corresponds to Ad’s ‘reference’
 - `ad_description`: text description of an Ad

-Due to various types of failures (_Ad Service_ inavailability, errors in campaign details etc.) local `Campaigns` can fall out of sync with _Ad Service_.
+Due to various types of failures (_Ad Service_ unavailability, errors in campaign details etc.) local `Campaigns` can fall out of sync with _Ad Service_.
 So we need a way to detect discrepancies between local and remote state.

 ### TODOs
 1. Develop a [Service](https://medium.com/selleo/essential-rubyonrails-patterns-part-1-service-objects-1af9f9573ca1)(as in _Service Object_ pattern),
 which would get campaigns from external JSON API([example link](https://mockbin.org/bin/fcb30500-7b98-476f-810d-463a0b8fc3df)) and detect discrepancies between local and remote state.
 2. The purpose of the task is to work on business logic, so please don't create a Rails app.
-Rather stucture your project the following way:
+Rather structure your project the following way:
 ```
 |-- .ruby-version
 |-- .ruby-gemset